DomeDAO/dome-contracts/README.md

 }
 ```

-And thne to tell Hardhat to connect to a specific network, you can use the --network parameter when running any task, like this:
+And then to tell Hardhat to connect to a specific network, you can use the --network parameter when running any task, like this:

 ```bash
 npx hardhat run scripts/scriptToRun.js --network <network-name>